Skip to content

 Relationship of the informal review process to the adjudicatory hearing process

 Requesting an informal review does not reduce your ability to request a formal adjudicatory hearing.
 A request for informal review extends the deadline for requesting a formal adjudicatory hearing.
-You can request an informal review first and later request an adjudicatory hearing if you are not satisfied with the outcome of the informal review.
+You can request an informal review first and later request an adjudicatory hearing (within 30 days) if you are not satisfied with the outcome of the informal review.

 When and where to request an informal review